The Dark Knight III: The Master Race: Issue #3

 Now released from Kandor, the Kryptonians led by Quar make an announcement to the world, asking that they be acknowledged as gods or face destruction.
 Faced with this ultimatum, but recognising that he is too weak to face such a threat himself, Bruce takes Carrie to the Fortress of Solitude to inspire Superman back into action, who since The Dark Knight Strikes Again has left himself to freeze in the Fortress.
 When they reach the Fortress, Bruce strikes Clark with a sledgehammer to rouse him.
 Clark awakens to Carrie saying that Kryptonians are involved.
 While Superman agrees to help, Quar and his followers breach the Pentagon, demanding an answer to their ultimatum.
-The monitors around the room go black and Bruce (in his Batsuit) declares: "Go to Hell".
+The monitors around the room go black and Bruce declares: "Go to Hell".
 At that moment, Superman arrives, but is shocked to see his daughter Lara now aiding Quar, declaring him a traitor to his own race.